datngu/academic/_news/announcement_5.md

 inline: true
 ---

-<a href="https://www.utexas.edu/">Excited to be admited to the graduate program in Statistics and Data Science at The University of Texas at Austin :smile: :smile: :smile:</a>
+Excited to be admited to the graduate program in Statistics and Data Science at The University of Texas at Austin :smile: :smile: :smile: